vx-c/Dungeon-Crawler/README.md

 4. Run game.exe in the unzipped folder.

 # Controls
+Press the up and down arrow keys to move 1 space forward or backward.
-Use the arrow keys to move.
+Press the left and right arrow keys to turn.
 Press escape to close the game.